Bootstrability in Line-Defect CFT with Improved Truncation Methods: Review of Defect CFT in SYM

 Before delving into the details of our numerical computations, we begin with a lightning summary of the 1D line-defect CFT, highlighting only the aspects that are necessary for our discussion.
 For a complete account we refer the reader to \cite{Cavaglia:2022yvv} and references therein.
 The line-defect CFT resides on a straight, infinite Maldacena--Wilson line

-that preserves an $\mathfrak{osp}(4^*|4)$ subalgebra of the full superconformal algebra of the parent $\mathcal N=4$ super Yang--Mills theory in four dimensions \cite{Drukker:2006xg}.
+that preserves an $\mathfrak{osp}(4^*|4)$ subalgebra of the full superconformal algebra of the parent $\mathcal N=4$ super Yang--Mills theory in four dimensions \cite{Drukker:2006xg}, and inherits its integrable structure in the planar limit \cite{Drukker:2012de,Correa:2012hh}.
 In \eqref{eq:1} $A_t$ and $\Phi_{||}$ are gauge and real scalar-field components respectively.
 The maximal bosonic subalgebra involves the 1D conformal algebra, the $\mathfrak{sp}(2)_R$ R-symmetry and the algebra of $\mathfrak{so}(3)$ rotations transverse to the line-defect in four-dimensional spacetime (sometimes referred to as `spin').
 All states in the line CFT fall into unitary irreducible representations of this superconformal algebra, the superconformal primaries of which are scalars under the $\mathfrak{so}(3)$ global symmetry.
 The irreducible representations include short $\mathcal B_k$ (protected) representations, the dimension of which is fixed by their $\mathfrak{sp}(2)_R$ quantum numbers $[0,k]$, $\Delta = k $, and long $\mathcal L^\Delta_{[0,0]}$ (unprotected) representations which are $\mathfrak{sp}(2)_R$ scalars.

 We are interested in four-point functions arising from local-operator insertions along the Maldacena--Wilson line.
 More specifically, we are interested in identical insertions of one of the real scalars of $\mathcal N= 4$ SYM $\Phi_{\perp}^i$, $i = 1, \ldots, 5$, not appearing in \eqref{eq:1}: